akshaykmr/glancemetrics/spec.md

 ***********************************

-At Datadog, we value working on real solutions to real problems, and as such we think the best way to understand your capabilities is to give you the opportunity to solve a problem similar to the ones we solve on a daily basis.
-We ask that you write a simple console program that monitors HTTP traffic on your machine.
-Treat this as an opportunity to show us how you would write something you would be proud to put your name on.

 • Consume an actively written-to CLF HTTP access log (https://en.wikipedia.org/wiki/Common_Log_Format).
 It should default to reading /tmp/access.log and be overrideable

 Example log lines: